 The generic name for Dilantin is phenytoin.
-It’s an oral medication and can also be injected.
+It’s an oral medication which can also be injected.
 It’s manufactured by Pfizer.

 There are 50 mg tablets which are triangular and yellow.
 The 50 mg capsule is white with a colored band.
 The 30 mg capsule has a pink band and the 100 mg a red band.
-It’s also available as a suspension (125mg per 5mL).
-The dosing is very patient-specific.
-It can be given once, twice or three times a day.
+It’s also available as a suspension (125 mg per 5mL).
+The dosing is very patient-specific, it can be once, twice or three times a day.
 Doses are often adjusted to find the correct level, based on blood measurements.
-If you miss a dose, use it as soon as you remember, but if it’s almost time for the next one, skip the missed dose and resume your usual schedule.
+If you miss a dose take it as soon as you remember, but if it’s almost time for the next one skip the missed dose and resume your usual schedule.
 Never double-dose to catch up.